Forensic audio is the application of audio technology to the areas of criminal and civil law, security, and other matters of public interest.

-- Software is used for measurement of certain frequencies and levels in program material.
+- Software is used for the measurement of certain frequencies and levels in program material.
 Spectrum analysis and spectral repair are utilized to detect specific characteristics and repair digital audio.

-- Visual examination of audio files is used to identify any abnormal or abrupt changes in levels and background noise that could indicate possible editing or tampering of audio, anomalies or alterations.
+- Visual examination of audio files is used to identify any abnormal or abrupt changes in levels and background noise that could indicate possible editing or tampering of audio, anomalies, or alterations.

 Equalization is used to cut or boost certain frequencies.
 This can either drastically reduce unwanted noise or make speech more intelligible.

-Proprietary filters and spectral repair are used to remove elements of a recording such as spikes, hum, pops and unwanted noise.
+Proprietary filters and spectral repair are used to remove elements of a recording such as spikes, hum, pops, and unwanted noise.

 The enhancement process –

 - Identifying unwanted sounds or noise.